 Before Using Medication

-The following antiviral medicines can all be prescribed to treat the symptoms of HSV such as herpes labialis (cold sores), herpes zoster (shingles) and genital herpes.3 This makes consulting with a healthcare professional paramount before deciding which treatment would work best for you.
+The following antiviral medicines can all be prescribed to treat the symptoms of HSV such as herpes labialis (cold sores), herpes zoster (shingles), and genital herpes.3 This makes consulting with a healthcare professional paramount before deciding which treatment would work best for you.

 Considerations should include allergies (if any) to similar drugs, pregnancy, breastfeeding, other concurrent medications being taken, and whether the medication is prescribed or over-the-counter (OTC).
 Alcohol, tobacco, and illicit-drug consumption levels should also be taken into account.
-Moreover, any further medical problems you have had or are experiencing, particularly if they correspond to the immune system (like the human immunodeficiency virus (HIV), should be disclosed as the efficacy of some of the following drugs are highly variable in patients with weakened immune systems.3
+Moreover, any further medical problems you have had or are experiencing, particularly if they correspond to the immune system (like the human immunodeficiency virus (HIV), should be disclosed as the efficacy of some of the following drugs is highly variable in patients with weakened immune systems.3

 *Always keep any and all medicines out of the reach of children*